dkoosis/cowpilot/tests/scenarios/IMPLEMENTATION_REVIEW.md

 # E2E Testing Implementation Review

 ## Overview
-I was tasked with creating production-ready E2E tests for the Cowpilot MCP server to validate MCP protocol compliance against the live server at https://cowpilot.fly.dev/.
+I was tasked with creating production-ready E2E tests for the mcp adapters MCP server to validate MCP protocol compliance against the live server at https://mcp-adapters.fly.dev/.

 ## What Went Well ✅